bioinformatics-core-shared-training/Cambridge_UCI_Summer_School_2025/index.md

 #### Additional Bioinformatics resources:

 * [Cheat sheets for the Tidyverse (and other packages)](https://posit.co/resources/cheatsheets/)
-    I can't stress enough how useful these are when you are learning R. To begin with download the sheets for:
+    These cheat sheets are invaluable resources that will save you countless hours of frustration when learning R!
+To begin with, download the sheets for:
     * [dplyr](https://rstudio.github.io/cheatsheets/data-transformation.pdf)
     * [tidyr](https://rstudio.github.io/cheatsheets/tidyr.pdf)
     * [stringr](https://rstudio.github.io/cheatsheets/strings.pdf)